Vymaa/The-Stuff-Of-Legend/README.md

   - You can easily bring your friends along without frustration, thanks to convenient multiplayer features.

-  -Enjoy a smoother, more enjoyable gameplay than before, thanks to a bunch of quality-of-life features.
+  - Enjoy a smoother, more enjoyable gameplay than before, thanks to a bunch of quality-of-life features.

   - A greater variety of visual and sound effects to create a more vivid and atmospheric effect.